 “Girl world,” as one writer has dubbed it, is perceived by its inhabitants as a sort of lifeboat with fewer seats than there are potential occupants.
 As a result,

 “…the culture says that, in order to belong, someone else is not going to.
 For you to belong, you’re going to have to maintain relationships, no matter how people treat you.
 And that can be incredibly dangerous for girls.”

 Adolescent friendships are far more intense and important in girls’ lives than they are in the lives of boys.
 It is probably not an exaggeration to say that a teenage girl would find it nearly impossible to define herself in any significant way without including her friends in the description.

 What renders them vulnerable to relational aggression is the changing nature of their friendships and the perception that close friendship requires divulging your inmost secrets and opinions.
 When the friendship declines, the girl who feels slighted is in possession of immense amounts of information to turn into gossip and embarrassing disclosures regarding her former intimate.

 The core of girls’ relationships is communication, and the need to communicate in an intense, competitive social environment leads them to develop skills permitting them to use language more subtly, manipulatively and indirectly than boys, whose social use of language is restricted largely to commands, threats and boasts.

-What was once dismissed as mere “teen bitchiness” is now perceived to be the sophisticated maneuvering of relationships in a world almost as Byzantine and perilous in its social structure as that of Louis XIV’s Versailles.
+What was once dismissed as mere “teen bitchiness” is now perceived to be the sophisticated maneuvering of relationships in a world almost as online casino Byzantine and perilous in its social structure as that of Louis XIV’s Versailles.